Green-Software-Foundation/if-unofficial-plugins/src/lib/co2js/README.md

 ## Usage

 In IF the plugin is called from an `manifest`.
 An `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
-This is interpreted by the command line tool, `if`.
+This is interpreted by the command line tool, `ie`.

 The plugin config should define a `type` supported by the CO2.JS library (either `swd` or `1byte`).
 These are different ways to calculate the operational carbon associated with a web application; `swd` is shorthand for 'sustainable web design' plugin and `1byte` refers to the OneByte mdoel.
 You can read about the details of these plugins and how they differ at the [Green Web Foundation website](https://developers.thegreenwebfoundation.org/co2js/explainer/methodologies-for-calculating-website-carbon/).